50,000 killed in Gaza since start of Israel-Hamas war, health ministry says

 Gazans are left with little hope that the killing will slow as Israeli officials warn that what’s to come will be significantly worse.

-Defense Minister Israel Katz this week warned Hamas that Israel will maintain a permanent presence in parts of Gaza unless the hostages in Gaza are released.
+Defense Minister Israel Katz last week warned Hamas that Israel will maintain a permanent presence in parts of Gaza unless the hostages in Gaza are released.

 Katz said Friday that he’d instructed the Israeli military “to seize additional areas in Gaza, while evacuating the population, and to expand the security zones around Gaza in order to protect Israeli communities and IDF soldiers through permanent maintenance of the territory by Israel.”